luloxi/Feet2Walk/README.md

 - $FEET token price: Exponentially increasing at first, flattening out later.
 - Walk NFT price: 2 $FEET (it just takes two $FEET to go for a Walk)
-- Walk NFT decreasing power: Increasing by less at first, and more later, to encourage holding.

 ## Original idea notes